TopQuadrant/MauiServer/README.md

 ## Version history

+### 1.1.1 (in development)
+- Fix a regression where training/cross-validation jobs with exception were marked complete
+- Don't automatically delete training model when vocabulary is updated

 ### 1.1.0 (2016-08-02)
 - Add cross-validation API to compute precision and recall
 - Make maximum number of recommendations returned per document configurable